MSLebrasseur/OSM/Mapathon/Bambari.md

 ####CREATE AN OPENSTREETMAP ACCOUNT

-* On the OpenStreetMap website, click “sign up” in the top right corner of the page.
+* On the OpenStreetMap.org website, click “sign up” in the top right corner of the page.
+* After filling the form, go back on the map and click Edit !

-####THE TASK MANAGER
+#####THE TASK MANAGER

 * Search for Bambari
 * Select a square
 * Start Mapping

 ####The Task:

 * Add a custom tile :
 * Move the backgound a bit
 * Draw the missing buildings and roads using the satellite image as background.